xMacha/Roblox-UI-libs/README.md

 # How to use Xyde?
 Install any Roblox executor and paste this script into it:
 ```
--- get key from https://macha.lol or https://work.ink/2ba3/xyde-key-system or https://xxmacha.pythonanywhere.com
-key = "YOUR KEY"
 loadstring(game:HttpGet('https://raw.githubusercontent.com/xMacha/Xyde/refs/heads/main/source/XydeLoader.lua'))()
 ```
 I recommend downloading an executor from https://whatexpsare.online/